CMA Standard Courses

 Basic Pistol and Rifle Education

 Prior to attending the intro courses, a shooter will have to acquire the respective basic handling and shooting skills.
-CMA has defined standard courses covering the basic education.
-It is largely independent of CMA and therefore, equivalent educations are accepted.
+CMA has defined two standard courses covering the basic education for handgun and for rifle.
+Both foundation courses take 3 consecutive days each.
+A course consists of classroom presentations, dry fire training, live fire training and several standardized practical tests.
+The subject matter is covered completely and correctly and consolidated through repetitions.

 Basic Pistol Skills